MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

   To ensure that this guidance is followed by all contributors to the software, **maintain a list of approved and/or unapproved frameworks, libraries, and vendors**.
 When possible, place guardrails in the development pipelines to support the list.
 As much as possible, **automate the use of tools to scan dependencies** for vulnerabilities.

-- **Determine the security design patterns that the application code should implement.** Patterns can support security concepts like segmentation and isolation, strong authorization, uniform application security, and modern protocols.
+- **Determine the security design patterns that the application code should implement.** Patterns can support security concerns like segmentation and isolation, strong authorization, uniform application security, and modern protocols.

   For more information, see [Cloud design patterns that support security](design-patterns.md).